guru9/spotify/README.md

 ## Project Status

-This project is currently in development.
 There are many features still not implemented and I will try to add as many as I can.

 ## Project Screen Shot(s)